 What to expect from your counselling consultation

-Your consultation will last approximately 30 minutes.
+Your consultation will last up to 50 minutes.
 The time will be used to discuss your situation in more depth to help you gain a clearer understanding of what has been happening and to think about some strategies that might help.
 Your counsellor may also suggest some self-help resources, groups or workshops that are relevant to you, and provide you with information about other local services.

 Many people find that a single counselling consultation will give them the support and insight they need to get on with their lives without further help. in some cases, however, the counsellor may suggest a follow-up appointment.